 A carbon credit is a transferable credit verified by government or independent bodies which represents an emission of one metric tonne of CO2.
 Carbon credits are used by companies to counterbalance unabated CO2 emissions.

-The global goal of achieving zero carbon dioxide emissions by 2050 is referred to as “net zero CO2 emissions”.
-“Net zero” itself describes a situation in which no additional greenhouse gases are being added to the atmosphere.
+“Net zero” describes a situation in which no additional greenhouse gases are being added to the atmosphere.
+Remaining emissions (e.g., of an enterprise) are counterbalanced with removals (e.g., retired carbon credits) over a specified period.
 The “net” in “net zero” refers to the fact that in addition to making immediate and significant reductions in emissions, carbon credits can be used to counterbalance unabated CO2 emissions.
+In most cases, entities use the term “net zero” referring to carbon dioxide emissions even though it includes all greenhouse gas emissions (often referred to as “CO2e”; e as in “equivalent”).

 Going “net zero” for a company entails quantifying their greenhouse gas footprint as well as lowering and removing their emissions in line with the SBTi.
 For unabated emissions, companies can fall back on high-quality long-term carbon removal solutions.
 To reach net zero, the company’s emissions are counterbalanced with the company’s removals over a specific period.